elrito96/TFG_enerblock_saw/README.md

 - If at any moment you wish to reset all the content in the blockchain, you only need to execute the <b>'docker-compose down'</b> command in the same directory as the .yaml file.
 This will delete the network and the containers.

 - Python does not generate pycache folder due to permission problems.

-- Currently version 1.1, to change to version 1.0:
--- Remove enerblock-tp from docker-compose file.
--- Change in main.py, add_argument validator to localhost
--- Execute the enerblock-tp with python 3